 Respondents’ opinions on Apulia’s olive landscape

-This section includes attitudinal questions dealing with individuals’ general attitudes towards olive landscape and its benefits, and their knowledge of the multi-functionality of the olive sector in Apulia.
+This section includes attitudinal questions dealing with individuals’ general attitudes towards the olive landscape and its benefits, and their knowledge of the multi-functionality of the olive sector in Apulia.
 At the end of this part, interviewees are informed about the current epidemic of olive quick decline syndrome caused by Xylella fastidiosa that deprives gradually the Apulia landscape of its historical, patrimonial and cultural element: the olive trees.
 Relevant photos will support this section.

-Which of the following things you usually do in your free times, at least once in the Apulia region during the last 12 months?
+Which of the following activities have you usually done in your free time, at least once in the Apulia region over the last 12 months?

 1: □ swimming and/or fishing